-If there is still no response, SARAH's Executive Director will reach out to the project agency's CEO/ED to evaluate CoC Contract.
+Based on the outcome of the SARAH acting HMIS liaison outreach, the SARAH acting HMIS liaison may refer the agency for further evaluation.
+SARAH's Executive Director will contact the agency's CEO/ED to evaluate CoC Contract.

-Category B & C Projects
+Category B & C: